Tahiti 80

-Tahiti 80 are a French indie pop band from Rouen.
+Tahiti 80 is a French indie pop band from Rouen.
 The group was founded in 1992 by Xavier Boyer, Pedro Resende, Médéric Gontier and Sylvain Marchand.

 History

-Singer and guitarist Boyer and bassist Resende formed the pop combo as students at the University of Rouen.
-Taking their name from a souvenir t-shirt given to Boyer's father in 1980, the duo recruited guitarist Mederic Gontier, and with the addition of drummer Sylvain Marchand a year later, the lineup was complete.
-The foursome released a self-produced and self-financed EP, "20 Minutes" which resulted in them signing a deal with French label Atmospheriques.
+Singer and guitarist Boyer and bassist Resende formed the group as students at the University of Rouen, taking their name from a souvenir t-shirt given to Boyer's father in 1980.
+They recruited guitarist Mederic Gontier, and a year later drummer Sylvain Marchand.
+The four-piece released a self-produced and self-financed EP, 20 Minutes, which resulted in a deal with French label Atmospheriques.

-In 1998, the band flew to New York City to record their first album Puzzle with Andy Chase.
+In 1998, the band flew to New York City to record their first album, Puzzle, with Andy Chase.
 Featuring contributions from Eric Matthews and Adam Schlesinger, Puzzle was mixed in Sweden by Tore Johansson.
 Puzzle received a gold certification from the RIAJ in December 2000.
 Tahiti 80's U.S. label, Minty Fresh, released a mini LP called Extra Pieces, which included B-sides, remixes and other rarities.

-In 2001, the band re-united with Andy Chase to record a more experimental follow up album, Wallpaper for the Soul.
-The sessions took place in Rouen, New York City, Étretat, London. and Portland, Oregon.
+In 2001, the band recorded a follow-up album, Wallpaper for the Soul, again with Chase.
+The sessions took place in Rouen, New York City, Étretat, London, and Portland, Oregon.
 The album was mixed by Tony Lash and arranged by Richard Anthony Hewson.
-Wallpaper for the Soul was released in 2002, garnered positive reviews.
+Wallpaper for the Soul was released in 2002.

-Following that, Xavier Boyer selected songs for a compilation called "A Piece of Gold" on behalf of the band.
-Featuring Todd Rundgren, Small Faces, and Donald Byrd, it was only released in Japan.

-For their third album, from 2003–2004, Tahiti 80 spent several months at their own recording studio, the Tahitilab.
-The songs were mostly improvised and written in the studio, and collaborated with Neal Pogue and Serban Ghenea.
+For their third album, from 2003 to 2004, Tahiti 80 spent several months at their own recording studio, the Tahitilab.
+The songs were mostly improvised and written in the studio, and collaborations with Neal Pogue and Serban Ghenea.
 British singer Linda Lewis also appeared as a guest artist on "Your Love Shines".
-"Better Days Will Come" was featured in the first episode of the fourth season of Smallville in September, 2004.
+"Better Days Will Come" was featured in the first episode of the fourth season of Smallville in September 2004.

 In 2007, the band transferred to Barclay and in 2008, they returned to the Tahitilab to record Activity Center.
-It was described by critics as a back to basics album, with a rawer sound and a rock production style.
-Drums were subsequently played by Julien Barbagallo with percussion by Raphael Leger.

 During winter and early spring 2010, Tahiti 80 recorded their fifth album, The Past, The Present & The Possible.
 The album was released in early 2011.
-In 2012, Barbagallo left Tahiti 80 to join Tame Impala, with multi-instrumentalist Hadrien Grange of Parisian pop group Dorian Pimpernel replacing him.
-In 2014, Tahiti 80 released Ballroom, their sixth album which was co-produced by Richard Swift.
+In 2012, Barbagallo left Tahiti 80 to join Tame Impala, with multi-instrumentalist Hadrien Grange replacing him.
+In 2014, Tahiti 80 released Ballroom, their sixth album, which was co-produced by Richard Swift.